 Independent Living: Typical Services and Amenities

 The assortment of services and amenities available will differ from each community.
-While cost plays a role in this area, other factors like location and size also change the services and amenities the community may provide.
+While cost plays a role, other factors like location and size also change the services and amenities the community may provide.
 Some independent living facilities also focus on specific types of senior residents.
-Here are a few commonly included services and amenities in independent living communities:
+Below are a few common services and amenities in independent living communities:

 Almost all independent living facilities include your normal bills.
 You won’t need to worry about paying the electric, gas, or water bill anymore!

 This is a service people of any age can appreciate.
-Many of these communities include housekeeping so that you don’t have to spend all of your time cleanings.
+Many of these communities include housekeeping so that you don’t have to spend all of your time cleaning.

-Running the laundry can be a pain, so most independent living facilities take care of this for you.
+Doing the laundry can be a pain.
+Most independent living facilities take care of this for you.

-While you’re welcome to keep your own care, transportation can be a very helpful service for anyone who is a little stressed about driving, especially at night!
+While you’re welcome to keep your own car, transportation can be a very helpful service for anyone who is a little stressed about driving, especially at night.

 Social Programs and Special Events

 One of the biggest reasons people live in these communities is to live with others of the same age.
-Almost every independent living facility organizes social activities and special events for you to enjoy.
+Almost every independent living facility organizes social activities and special events.

 No matter where your independent living facility is located, it is great to have security surveillance included.
 It will improve your peace-of-mind, help to protect your things, and ensure your safety.

-While these are the most common services/amenities offered by independent living communities, you may also see some that offer restaurants, gyms, pools, spas, and salons.
+While these are the most common services/amenities offered by independent living communities, some offer restaurants, gyms, pools, spas, and salons.
 Remember that some of these may not be included in your standard rates.
 One place may include different services than another.

 Biggest Benefits Of Independent Living